 Before a social media crisis hits, you should prepare a crisis communication plan.

-Having a crisis communication plan in place will ensure that you will act fast and efficient.
+A crisis communication plan will ensure that you will act fast and efficiently.
 Your social media crisis response team will know how to act and won’t have to wait for C-level decisions.

-Remember to prepare two means of communication — internal and external one.
+Remember to prepare two means of communication — internal and external.
 Your employees should know what is going on and receive regular company updates.

 On the other hand, you should also include external communication guidelines.
 First, draft messages you could post on your official channels.
 Secondly, develop an approval process for your official communication.

-And once you have to deal with a full blown social media crisis, you will have to act fast.
-Crisis communication plan will ensure that people will know what to do.
+And once you have to deal with a full-blown social media crisis, you will have to act fast.
+A crisis communication plan will ensure that people will know what to do.

-Your crisis communication plan should detailed an initial response to the crisis.
+Your communication plan should contain a detailed response to the crisis.
 Once you post the first message and acknowledge the social media crisis, it’s time to engage on social media.

 There are a couple of rules you should follow:

-- be present on social media.
-Once a social media crisis hits it’s not a good idea to hide.
+- Be present on social media – Once a social media crisis hits, hiding is not a good idea.
 Brace yourself and respond to comments and questions.

-- never get emotional.
-Many Internet users will express a lot of negative comments.
-You should answer them calmly and try to resolve any heated discussion in private messages
+- Never get emotional – Internet users will express a lot of negative comments.
+You should answer them calmly and try to resolve any heated discussion in private messages.

-- don’t defend your position at all cost.
-Some people will argue with you just for the sake of the argument.
+- Don’t defend your position at all costs – Some people will argue with you just for the sake of argument.
 If you see that the discussion is going nowhere, simply state your position clearly and stop answering.